aayla-secura/tes-0MQ/README.md

    Empty in case of timeout error.
 Otherwise---the full trace.

-## HISTOGRAM PUB INTERFACE
+## MCA HISTOGRAM PUB INTERFACE

-This socket publishes ZMQ single-frame messages, each message contains one full histogram (MCA stream).
+This interface publishes ZMQ single-frame messages, each message contains one full histogram (MCA stream).
 You can receive these with `zmq_recv` for example.

+## JITTER HISTOGRAM REP+PUB INTERFACE

+This interface publishes ZMQ single-frame messages, each message contains one full histogram, representing the jitter between two channels and constructed over a configurable number of ticks.
+The histogram has a fixed number of bins, each of width 1.
+The reference channel is also configurable.
+Each point in the histogram corresponds to a frame of the non-reference channel.
+If it falls in the positive bin range, it gives the delay (in units of 4ns) since the last reference channel frame.
+If it falls in the negative bin range, it gives the delay (in units of 4ns) until the next reference channel frame.
+There is only one entry for each non-reference frame: the smallest absolute value of the two possibilities being taken. (i.e. if the delay since the last reference is smaller than the delay before the next reference, the positive entry is taken, and vice versa).

+You can receive these histograms with `zmq_recv` for example.

+Reference channel and number of ticks to accumulate over is configured by sending a message to the REP socket.
+Valid requests have a picture of "18", replies have a picture of "1".

+#### Message frames in a valid request

+1. **Reference channel**

+   The value is read as an **unsigned** int8.

+1. **Ticks**

+   The value is read as an **unsigned** int64.

+#### Message frames in a reply

+1. **Error status**

+ * "0": OK, sending trace

+ * "1": invalid request

 # INSTALLATION
 ---